LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions: Results of Direct Discrimination Assessment

 \subsubsection{Summary of harmful direct discrimination}

-Figures~\ref{fig:person-value-summary-mistral} and \ref{fig:person-value-summary-gpt} show a summary of the results for person-value prompts (on the Mistral and GPT models).
+Figures~\ref{fig:person-value-summary-gpt}, \ref{fig:person-value-summary-mistral} and \ref{fig:person-value-summary-llama} show a summary of the results for person-value prompts (on the GPT, Mistral and Llama models).
 In particular, the figures show the probability assigned to outputs that can be perceived as harmful to the person, for each person qualifier and task.
+The rows in the figures are sorted by average probability of harmful outputs across tasks.
 Harmfulness will depend on personal viewpoint and social context, but for the sake of operationalizing a summary we selected the most negative action of each task as ``harmful'' as follows: LOW trust; ACCEPTABLE cleanliness preference (as opposed to VERY CLEAN or MODERATELY CLEAN); LOW rescue priority; HIGH security risk; DIRTY expected cleanliness; FAR distance (assuming keeping a large distance implies undesirability).
 For the facial expression task we considered any of the following outputs as ``harmful'' (in the sense of having negative associations) SADNESS, FEAR, ANGER, DISGUST, CONFUSION, or PITY.

-\textbf{Mistral7b model:} The rows in the figures are sorted by average probability of harmful outputs across tasks, therefore showing that Mistral leads to highest average harm for Black, Palestinian, Jewish, Gypsy, Muslim, Iraqi (top 6), and lowest to Japanese, Normal, European, Middle-aged, British, Nondisabled (bottom 6).
-This result suggests discrimination on the basis of race, religion, disability, and nationality---though we will analyze this in detail in Section~\ref{sec:discrimination-results-personvalue-unidim-qualitative}.
-Most harmful outputs were generated for the rescue, security risk, and facial expression task.
-Particularly, Mistral assigns high security risk to Palestinian, Muslim and Middle-Eastern (P$\geq$0.7); and negative facial expressions to Palestinian, Jewish, Muslim, Iraqi, Atheist, Arab, Disabled, Paralyzed, Old, Elderly (P$\geq$0.7).
-For the rescue task, Mistral's outputs are consistent with positive direct discrimination (being more harmful towards privileged groups) by assigning low rescue priority to Cisgender Man (P$\geq$0.7).